remy/mit-license/README.md

 ### 2. Hosting

-For the first 5 years mit-license.org was hosted on my own dedicated server, but I've now moved to Heroku and am paying a monthly fee.
+For the first 5 years, mit-license.org was hosted on my own dedicated server, but I've now moved to Heroku and am paying a monthly fee.
 If you would like to donate **[please donate here](https://www.paypal.me/rem)** include a message and I will add your name to the credit.
-Hosting is currently costs $7 per month, if you want to donate in months or years, it's gratefully received ❤
+Hosting currently costs $7 per month if you want to donate in months or years, it's gratefully received ❤

 Hosting contributions: